 Cyber-related risks are operational risks that are appropriately assessed and managed as per the safety management requirements of the ISM Code.
-Cyber risks are required to be appropriately addressed in our safety management system no later than the first annual verification of our

-Document of Compliance after January 1, 2021.
-The annual verification audit of our Document of Compliance was completed on July 23, 2021 where it was confirmed that cyber risks are appropriately addressed in accordance with ISM standards in the company's safety management system.
+Cyber risks are required to be appropriately addressed in our safety management system no later than the first annual verification of our Document of Compliance was completed on June 9, 2022 and confirmed that cyber risks are appropriately addressed in accordance with ISM standards in the Company's safety management system.

-The Maritime Labour Convention (MLC) 2006 was adopted by the International Labour Conference at its 94th (Maritime) Session (2006), establishing minimum working and living conditions for seafarers.
+The Maritime Labour Convention (or MLC) 2006 was adopted by the International Labour Conference at its 94th (Maritime) Session (2006), establishing minimum working and living conditions for seafarers.
 The convention entered into force August 20, 2013, with further amendments approved by the International Labour Conference at its 103rd Session (2014).
-The MLC establishes a single, coherent instrument embodying all upto-date standards of existing international maritime labour conventions and recommendations, as well as the fundamental principles to be found in other international labour conventions.
-All of our maritime labour contracts comply with the MLC.
+The MLC establishes a single, coherent instrument embodying all up-to-date standards of existing international maritime labor conventions and recommendations, as well as the fundamental principles to be found in other international labor conventions.
+All of our maritime labor contracts comply with the MLC.